tc39/notes/meetings/2016-05/may-24.md

 DH: PTC is one option, STC is one option, and none of the above is on the table.

-MS: Another option is that PTC and STC can coexist.
+MLS: Another option is that PTC and STC can coexist.

 YK: Status quo of reality is none of the above, but there are real world requirements for it.